mrts/dbc-cpp/README.rst

        // get strings by copy
        std::string name = results->get<std::string>(0);

-       // or into an out parameter (by refernce) results->get<std::string>(0, name);
+       // or into an out parameter (by reference) results->get<std::string>(0, name);
   }